josmar-crwdstffng/angular/aio/content/guide/typescript-configuration.md

 TypeScript is a primary language for Angular application development.
 It is a superset of JavaScript with design-time support for type safety and tooling.

-Browsers can't execute TypeScript directly.
+Browsers cannot execute TypeScript directly.
 Typescript must be "transpiled" into JavaScript using the *tsc* compiler, which requires some configuration.

 This page covers some aspects of TypeScript configuration and the TypeScript environment